miyurusankalpa/IPv6-dns-server/README.md

 ### Enable DNS64 support

 Change the `dns64` variable to true in the `config.json` file.
-If the prefix is diffrent from the default, one change the `dns64_range` as well.
+If the prefix is diffrent from the default, change the `dns64_range` as well.

 ### Turn on IPv6 only mode

 Change the `v6_only` variable to true in the `config.json` file.

+### Disable Happy Eyeballs

+Change the `remove_v4_if_v6_exist` variable to true in the `config.json` file.
+This will remove the A record only if a AAAA record exists.

 # Testing if DNS proxy is working